-Paragraph 207 of the National Planning Policy Framework (NPPF) states:
+Paragraph 60 of the National Planning Policy Framework (NPPF) states:

-"Effective enforcement is important as a means of maintaining public confidence in the planning system.
+"Effective enforcement is important to maintain public confidence in the planning system.
 Enforcement action is discretionary, and local planning authorities should act proportionately in responding to suspected breaches of planning control.
-Local Planning Authorities should consider publishing a Local Enforcement Plan to manage enforcement proactively, in a way that is appropriate to their area.
-This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where it is appropriate to do so."
+They should consider publishing a local enforcement plan to manage enforcement proactively, in a way that is appropriate to their area.
+This should set out how they will monitor the implementation of planning permissions, investigate alleged cases of unauthorised development and take action where appropriate"